x8BitRain/webXash/README.md

 #### Why doesn't multiplayer work?

-If you want to play multiplayer you should use this version of [Half-Life: Deathmatch on dos.zone](https://dos.zone/hldm/).
-The WASM client needs to proxy its network requests via a websocket in order to do online multiplayer, afaik [Xash3d-FWGS-webassembly](https://github.com/yohimik/webxash3d-fwgs) does not have this ability yet.
+If you want to play multiplayer you should use this version of [Half-Life: Deathmatch on dos.zone](https://dos.zone/hldm/) or look into using https://github.com/yohimik/goxash3d-fwgs.
+The WASM client needs to proxy its network requests via a websocket in order to do online multiplayer.

 #### Why doesn't my mod work?